 Health Rule Scopes

 The health rule scope determines the set of default health rule types.
-You can choose the scope to define a set of default health rule types for applications, servers, or databases.
-For example, when you define a mobile application as the scope, the default health rules such as crash rates and HTTP/network error rates display.
+You can choose the scope to get a set of default health rule types for applications, servers, or databases.
+For example, when you define a mobile application as the scope, the default health rules such as crash rates and HTTP/network error rates are displayed.
 Similarly, if you define the health rule scope for an application, the health rules would be for business transactions, CPU/memory utilization, and so on.

-From Alert & Respond > Health Rules, you can select these health rule scopes from the dropdown:
+From Alert & Respond > Health Rules, you can select one of the following health rule scopes from the drop-down list: